bichanna/flan-book/src/library/builtins.md

 # Built-in Functions
-The Feo interpreter has a number of functions and types built into it that are always available.
+The Impala interpreter has a number of functions and types built into it that are always available.
 All of them are listed here.

  - [`abs`](#absx)